 Hometax Error Codes: Resolving the High-Risk System Errors in Korean Expat Income Tax Filing

-20% penalty surcharge applies to any unreported overseas income exceeding $10,000.
+A 20% penalty surcharge applies to any unreported overseas income exceeding $10,000 under the National Tax Service rules.

 Failure to correctly interpret and resolve Hometax error codes results in significant financial penalties and potential legal complications with the National Tax Service (NTS).